Bribery Can Get Harder in Structured Multiwinner Approval Election: Swapping Approvals

 \subsection{Arbitrary Swaps}

-Let us now consider the full variant of bribery by swapping approvals.
+Next, we consider the full variant of bribery by swapping approvals.
 For the unrestricted domain, the problem is $\np$-complete for general prices, but admits a polynomial-time algorithm for unit ones~\citep{fal-sko-tal:c:bribery-measure}.
-For the CI domain, $\np$-completeness holds even in the latter setting.
+For the CI domain, $\np$-completeness holds even for the latter.

 \begin{remark} The model of unit prices, applied directly to the case of \textsc{SwapApprovals-CI-Bribery}, is somewhat unintuitive.
 For example, consider societal axis $c_1 \rhd c_2 \rhd \cdots \rhd c_{10}$ and an approval set $[c_3,c_5]$.
 The costs of swap operations that transform it into, respectively, $[c_4,c_6]$, $[c_5,c_7]$, and $[c_6,c_8]$ are $1$, $2$, and $3$, as one would naturally expect.
 Yet, the cost of transforming it into, e.g., $[c_8,c_{10}]$ would also be~$3$ (move an approval from $c_3$ to $c_8$, from $c_4$ to $c_9$, and from $c_5$ to $c_{10}$), which is not intuitive.
 Instead, it would be natural to define this cost to be $5$ (move the interval by $5$ positions to the right).
 Our proof of Theorem~\ref{thm:swap-approvals-ci} works without change for both these interpretations of unit prices. \end{remark}